linode/docs/docs/websites/hosting-a-website.md

     {: .note }
     > The 128M setting for `memory_limit` is a general guideline.
 While this value should be sufficient for most websites, larger websites and some web applications may require 256 megabytes or more.

-3. Save the changes by pressing `Control` + `x` and then pressing `y`.
+3. Save the changes by pressing `Control-x` and then pressing `y`.
+Hit `Enter` to confirm the changes.
-4. Create the `/var/log/php/` directory for the PHP error log with the following command:
+4. Create the `/var/log/php/` directory for the PHP error log:

         sudo mkdir -p /var/log/php